Maybe it seems a bit obvious, standard, and unimportant to add your contact information on your resume.

 Getting your resume filled with the right information is vital, and leaving out the irrelevant details is just as important.
 This applies to your resume contact information as much as anywhere else.
 Here’s what to avoid:

 Pro-TipIf you wonder where to put contact information on your resume, it’s your choice if you want to go for left-justified or centered contact information.
-What’s really important is that you leave a line break between your contact information and the following section.
+What’s important is that you leave a line break between your contact information and the following section.
+Check out the layout of our modern resume templates - you’ll have a resume with a perfect design and structure in a few minutes!

 For example your address.
 There are a few valid reasons for you keeping your full address off your resume.
 It’s sensitive information so it’s up to you to choose if you’re happy to disclose it on your resume or not.
 Here are some things you might want to consider when deciding whether to exclude your address: